Still on the ciggies? Health warnings not doing it for you? Maybe knowing these 5 ways smoking ruins your looks will help you butt out

 By Chere Di Boscio

-Let’s face it–all smokers know they should be quitting.
+Let’s face it – pretty much all smokers know they should be quitting.
 Lung cancer rates for women are higher than those for men, yet as many as 17% of adult women in the UK still smoke cigarettes.
-Given all the health detriments–including heart disease, chronic lung disease and stroke–it’s no surprise that two thirds of all British smokers saying that they would like to quit.
+Given all the health detriments – including heart disease, chronic lung disease and stroke – it’s no surprise that two thirds of all British smokers saying that they would like to quit.

-Public Health England and the NHS have been making huge efforts to push as many people as possible to quit.
+Public Health England and the NHS have been making huge efforts to push as many people as possible to do just that.
 They also back the smoking cessation event Stoptober, a campaign that seeks to help smokers kick the habit starting that month.

 The effects of going a month without cigarettes are astonishing.
 It is well known that smoking has immediate negative effects on the respiratory system, heart and brain.
 But it’s incredible how much it can impact your looks, too.

-If you’re finding it hard to get through Stoptober, just think of the ways smoking makes you less pretty.
-Kick the habit, and you could improve your looks almost immediately!
+If you’re finding it hard to kick the habit, just think of the ways smoking ruins your looks.
+Quit smoking, and you could make you prettier, almost immediately!

 Dark circles and puffiness under the eyes is never a good look!
 Throughout the years, there have been many studies examining the correlation between smoking and sleeping.
 The result?
 Cigarettes make you a bad sleeper by disrupting the circadian rhythm.